 - Before coming into the office for an appointment, you will need to electronically sign a COVID-19 informed consent.
 Please be sure we have your email so that we can send the consent electronically prior to your appointment.

-- DO NOT come to the office If you are experiencing any cold or flu-like symptoms, if you have been exposed to anyone that has symptoms or has been diagnosed with COVID-19.
+come to the office If you are experiencing any cold or flu-like symptoms, if you have been exposed to anyone that has symptoms or has been diagnosed with COVID-19.
 Symptoms include:

 - Shortness of Breath

 - Body Aches